Global rigidity of two-dimensional bubbles: Global rigidity of the unit circle for We <= 2

 Multiplying the jump equation by $(x \cdot n)$, integrating and then applying Lemma \ref{lem:pohozaev} and Lemma \ref{lem:minkowski} as well as \eqref{eq:jumpGB} to eliminate $\lambda$ we obtain

 Hence,

-by the Cauchy-Schwarz inequality and \eqref{eq:fluxL1}.
+by the Cauchy--Schwarz inequality and \eqref{eq:fluxL1}.
 If $\S$ is not a unit circle, then $\P(\Bin)>2\pi$ and we deduce $\We > 2$. \end{proof}

-\begin{remark} The argument is sharp in the sense that we did not lose anything when applying the isoperimetric inequality or the Cauchy--Schwarz inequality.
-In both inequalities, equality is satisfied exactly for the circle. \end{remark}
+\begin{remark} The estimate uses only the sharp constants in the isoperimetric inequality and Cauchy--Schwarz.
+However, for non-circular domains one expects additional strictness in the Cauchy--Schwarz step; exploiting this requires further input and is addressed later. \end{remark}

 \begin{remark} If we are interested in hollow three-dimensional bubbles with axisymmetric irrotational flow around the bubble, the situation is fundamentally different.
 In fact, for $\We = 0$ the sphere is the unique solution.
 For small $\We>0$ solutions have been constructed in \cite{mns_bubbles_25} as the unique branch emerging from the spherical solution and are thus the only close-to-spherical solutions.
 These are the only known solutions.
-The best one can hope for is that the solutions on this branch are globally rigid for small $\We$, but a similar Theorem \ref{thm:globalWe2} is false. \end{remark}
+The best one can hope for is that the solutions on this branch are globally rigid for small $\We$. \end{remark}

-\begin{remark} For infinite Weber number (\(\We=\infty\)) the limit problem corresponds to \eqref{eq:hollowvortex} with $\sigma = 0$, $\alpha = 1$ and $R = 1$.
+\begin{remark} For infinite Weber number ($\We=\infty$) the limit problem corresponds to \eqref{eq:hollowvortex} with $\sigma = 0$, $\alpha = 1$ and $R = 1$.
 This corresponds to a hollow vortex solution to the free boundary Euler equations with no surface tension.
-Here, the unique solution is a circle as proven in \cite[Theorem 2]{MR1463801}, see also \cite{MR3192039,MR3455335,MR3095114}.
+Here, the unique solution is a circle, as proved in \cite[Theorem 2]{MR1463801}; see also \cite{MR3192039,MR3455335,MR3095114}.

-This supports the observation made in \cite[Corollary 1.2]{mns_bubbles_25}, i.e.~that the model with surface tension is richer than the one fluid model. \end{remark}
+This supports the observation made in \cite[Corollary 1.2]{mns_bubbles_25}, i.e.~that the model with surface tension is richer than the one-fluid model. \end{remark}

-\begin{remark} It is an interesting question whether this approach can be used to prove global rigidity for the charged liquid drop model considered in \cite{Fontelos2004-ym} for small values of their bifurcation parameter $X$.
-This problem is posed in $3$d and thus the Pohozaev identity also includes an energy contribution. \end{remark}